The Dark Knight Rises, 2012

 Just a short bus ride from Nottingham city centre, the mansion was bought by the city and entry is free.
 It’s worth a visit, but you won’t recognise the interior, which houses a fascinatingly quirky Victorian-style natural history museum (warning – lots of period taxidermy).

-The Manor interior seen in the film is that of Osterley Park House, Jersey Road, Isleworth, west London.
-Another Elizabethan mansion, this one was transformed by Robert Adam between 1760 and 1780, and it’s now a National Trust property.
+The Manor interior seen in the film is a completely different house.
+This is Osterley Park House, Jersey Road, Isleworth, west London, another Elizabethan mansion, but this one was magnificently transformed by architect Robert Adam between 1760 and 1780, and is now a National Trust property.
+The house, retaining its original decoration and much of its furnishing, has been meticulously restored to appear as it did at its peak in 1782.

 Osterley has a long history on film.
 Back in 1960 it was the ‘Earl of Rhyall’s’ stately home in Stanley Donen’s The Grass Is Greener, with Cary Grant and Deborah Kerr.
 In 1965 it became the ancestral pile of Lord Carfax (John Fraser) in James Hill’s Sherlock Holmes vs Jack the Ripper shocker A Study in Terror.
 The house was seemingly moved to ‘Wimpole Street’ for Patricia Rozema’s 1999 Jane Austen adaptation, Mansfield Park, while the estate held the school concert, where Krishi is supposed to sing Do Re Mi, in Karan Johar’s 2001 Hindi smash Kabhi Khushi Kabhie Gham....